 - Health and Safety

 - Intimate Care

 - First Aid

 - Medicines

 - Behaviour Management

-- Staff Behaviour Policy (guidance for safer working practice/code of conduct)
+- Staff Code of Conduct

 - Missing Child

 - Online Safety

 - Failure to Collect Child

 - Site Security

 - Risk Assessments

 - Equal Opportunities

 - Special Educational Needs and Disability

 - Outings/Visits

 - Emergency Evacuation Procedures

 - Concerns/Complaints

-The Role of the Designated Safeguarding Lead (DSL) and Deputy (DDSL)
+- Lone Working

-- The EYFS 2021 states; 'a practitioner must be designated to take lead responsibility for safeguarding children in every setting'. - The DSL or deputy will be available at all times when children are present, for staff to discuss safeguarding concerns. - An appropriately qualified and experienced Designated Safeguarding Lead (DSL) has been appointed to fulfil this role and appropriate time and resources, away from other work commitments, has been allocated in order that this role can be carried out effectively. - The DSL and deputy will attend appropriate training to equip them to fulfil their role and they will refresh their training at least every 2 years.
-(SSP training page) The DSL and deputy will regularly update their knowledge and skills through attending training, briefing sessions, reading newsletters etc. - The DSL Caroline Daniel, Nursery Manager has overall responsibility for the day-to-day safeguarding and child protection systems in the setting.
-These responsibilities include; - Liaising with other professionals in all agencies, including social services, police and health colleagues. - Keeping staff up to date with any changes to national and local policy or legislation. - Being a source of support, advice and guidance to any other setting staff, both paid and voluntary, on an ongoing basis and on any specific safeguarding issue as required. - Co-ordinating child protection action within the setting, including making referrals as necessary. - Maintaining a confidential recording system for safeguarding and child protection concerns. - Ensuring all staff, visitors and volunteers are aware of the setting's policies and procedures and their responsibilities in relation to safeguarding children. - Ensuring all staff, both paid and voluntary, have received appropriate and up to date child protection training.
+The Role of the Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead (DDSL)

-- Ensuring their own training is kept up to date by attending appropriate DSL training every 2 years and accessing updates, at least annually, through a variety of methods e.g. bulletins and local meetings. - Representing the setting at inter-agency meetings in particular strategy discussions, child protection conferences and core groups. - Managing and monitoring the setting's role in early help, child in need and child protection plans. - Sharing information with staff about the welfare, safeguarding and child protection issues that children in their setting have experienced with a view to understanding how to best support these children in the setting.
+- An appropriately qualified and experienced DSL and DDSL have been appointed to fulfil the role.
+Time and resources have been allocated in order that this role can be carried out effectively. - The DSL or DDSL/s will be available at all times when children are present, for staff to discuss safeguarding concerns. - The DSL and DDSL/s will attend appropriate training to equip them to fulfil their role.
+They will refresh their training at least every 2 years. - The DSL has overall responsibility for the day-to-day safeguarding and child protection systems in the setting.
+These responsibilities include; - Liaising with other professionals in all agencies, including social services, police and health colleagues. - Keeping staff and themselves up to date with any changes to national and local policy or legislation. - Being a source of support, advice and guidance to staff, both paid and voluntary, on an ongoing basis and on any specific safeguarding issue as required. - Co-ordinating child protection action within the setting, including making referrals as necessary. - Maintaining a confidential recording system for safeguarding and child protection concerns. - Ensuring all staff, visitors and volunteers are aware of the setting's policies and procedures and their responsibilities in relation to safeguarding children. - Ensuring all staff, both paid and voluntary, have received appropriate and up to date child protection training (see below). - Representing the setting at inter-agency meetings, in particular, strategy discussions, child protection conferences and core groups. - Managing and monitoring the setting's role in early help, child in need and child protection plans. - Sharing information with staff about the welfare, safeguarding and child protection issues that children in their setting have experienced, with a view to understanding how to best support these children in the setting.